 Box 1.
-Shows the gross distribution (including in-kind distributions) paid to you this year from a qualified tuition program (QTP), or a Coverdell ESA (CESA).
-This amount is the total of the amounts shown in box 2 and box 3.
+Shows the gross distribution (including in-kind distributions) paid to you this year from a QTP or a CESA.
+This amount is the total of the amounts shown in boxes 2 and 3.
 See Pub.
 970 for more information.

-Caution: For CESA distributions (other than earnings on excess contributions) made during 2016, the payer/trustee is not required to report amounts in boxes 2 and 3.
-Instead, the payer/trustee may report the fair market value of the CESA as of December 31, 2016.
+Caution: For CESA distributions (other than earnings on excess contributions) made during the calendar year, the payer/trustee is not required to report amounts in boxes 2 and 3.
+Instead, the payer/trustee may report the fair market value of the CESA as of December 31 of the calendar year in the blank box below boxes 5 and 6.
 To figure your earnings and basis, use the Coverdell ESA-Taxable Distributions and Basis worksheet in Pub.
 970.

 Box 2.
 Shows the earnings part of the gross distribution shown in box 1.
-Generally, amounts distributed that are used to pay for qualified education expenses, transferred between trustees, or rolled over to another qualified education program within 60 days, are not included in income.
-Report taxable amounts as "Other Income" on Form 1040.
-Also see Form 5329 and its separate instructions.
+Generally, amounts distributed that are used to pay for qualified education expenses, transferred between trustees, or rolled over to another qualified education program or to an ABLE account, within 60 days, are not included in income.